SystemRDL/sphinx-peakrdl/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Cross-reference your documentation to automatically-generated PeakRDL-HTML pages.

-This really useful when writing software guides or other reference pages.
+This is really useful when writing software guides or other reference pages.
 For example:

 .. code-block:: rst